-8 Rules for Shopping on Black Friday
+8 simple rules for shopping on Black Friday

-Originally an American tradition on the day after Thanksgiving, it’s become well-known for shopping bargains and, naturally, people all over the world have started to take advantage of a day dedicated to seriously reduced items.
+Originally an American tradition that falls on the day after Thanksgiving, Black Friday has become well known for shopping bargains and, naturally, people all over the world have started to take advantage of a day dedicated to seriously reduced items.

 Whether this is your first Black Friday or you’re a regular, this guide will help you shop efficiently and get the most out of the sales.

-Get there early
+Get ready early

-Okay, it’s not always easy to predict what will be on offer – but you must have a rough idea of what you want.
-Need new jeans?
-Stay away from Currys.
-Looking for gift sets for Christmas?
-Stick to retailers such as Boots!
+Okay, it’s not always easy to predict what will be on offer – but you should have a rough idea of what you want in order to minimise the temptation of impulse buys.

-Research the stores
+Research deals and stores

 There are so many retailers participating in Black Friday, and a lot of them will be offering the same thing – so how do you know who is cheapest?

-Don’t forget student discount!
+Don’t forget to use your student discount

-Have a budget
+Give yourself a budget

 You may decide to spend ‘x’ amount on the day or per person, but the important thing is not to deviate from it.

 Black Friday is just one day.
-Don’t get yourself in to financial trouble just for the sake of a few bargains – remember you still need to have enough money to eat for the rest of the month!
+Don’t get yourself into financial trouble just for the sake of a few bargains – remember you still need to have enough money to eat for the rest of the month!

 Don’t be disappointed

-You can change your mind
+Remember it’s ok to change your mind

-Hopefully by following these rules you will only buy what you need, but we can understand that temptation can sometimes be too much.
+Hopefully by following these rules you will only buy what you actually need, but we can understand that temptation can sometimes be too much.

 Remember your manners!